-1.2 Overall Framework Architecture and Operation
+2 Overall Framework Architecture and Operation

-Figure 1.1 depicts the overal architecture of the proposed framework.
+Figure 1 depicts the overal architecture of the proposed framework.
 Hexagons represent the different tools involved and arrows indicate the communication paths among the different tools.
 It is a design objective of the framework that most of such communication be performed also in terms of assertions.
 This has the advantage that at any point in the debugging process the information is easily readable by the user.
-Also, rather than having different assertion languages for each tool, we propose the use of a common assertion language for all of them, since this facilitates the above mentioned communication among the different tools, enables easy reuse of information (i.e., once a property has been stated there is no need to repeat it for the different tools), and facilitates understanding of the intermediate results by the user, who only needs to learn a single assertion language.
+Also, rather than having different assertion languages for each tool, we propose the use of a common assertion language for all of them, since this facilitates the above mentioned communication among the different tools, enables easy reuse of information (i.e., once a property has been stated there is no need to repeat it for the different tools), and facilitates understanding by the user, who only needs to learn a single assertion language.
 Note that not all tools need to be capable of dealing with all properties expressible in the assertion language.
-Rather, each tool only makes use of the part of the information given as assertions which the tool "understands."
-This is allowed in our framework by the approximation-based approach used throughout the system.
+Rather, each tool only makes use of the part of the information given as assertions which the tool "understands" (this being allowed by the approximation-based approach used throughout the system).
+We now provide an overview of some of the characteristics of the assertion language used to describe the (partial) specification, we discuss how such assertions are used to perform run-time and compile-time program correctness validation and debugging, and we provide pointers to the rest of the paper, where each individual topic is informally discussed in more detail.